-Before joining the Talking Point team, I was working for Macmillan Cancer Support where I dabbled in their social media and online community teams.
+Before joining the Dementia Talking Point team, I was working for Macmillan Cancer Support where I dabbled in their social media and online community teams.
 I got to see how valuable peer support can be to people who are dealing with life’s tougher challenges, and how just one empathetic reply really can make the world of difference.

-In a nutshell, my job is to support Talking Point and its team as it continues to grow, making sure that it’s a place which feels safe, comfortable and supportive.
+In a nutshell, my job is to support Dementia Talking Point and its team as it continues to grow, making sure that it’s a place which feels safe, comfortable and supportive.
 This includes responding to emails that come into our enquiries inbox, moderating where necessary, running chat room sessions, and signposting members to relevant information and services.

 I’m proud to be supporting such an important service which is a lifeline to many people.
 The support and kindness that our members both give and receive, regardless of where they are in the world, is inspirational.
 I’m also lucky to work with a dedicated, compassionate and equally inspiring team of staff and volunteers.

-Saun, Online Community Coordinator
+Sophie, Online Community Coordinator

-Before working at Alzheimer's Society and joining the Talking Point Team, I helped manage Samsung's social media and online community.
+Before working at Alzheimer's Society and joining the Dementia Talking Point Team, I helped manage Samsung's social media and online community.
 This is what sparked my interest in online communities and the valuable impact they can have.

-My job is to ensure Talking Point is a welcoming, safe, and supportive environment.
-I monitor the Talking Point mailbox, respond to a variety of queries, assist with moderation when needed, and signpost members to an array of relevant services.
+My job is to ensure Dementia Talking Point is a welcoming, safe, and supportive environment.
+I monitor the Dementia Talking Point mailbox, respond to a variety of queries, assist with moderation when needed, and signpost members to an array of relevant services.

-I'm thrilled to be part of Talking Point as it really highlights how meaningful and positive online communities can be.
+I'm thrilled to be part of Dementia Talking Point as it really highlights how meaningful and positive online communities can be.
 I love that members can share experiences and receive support 24 hours a day, no matter where they may be in the world.
 I'm proud to work with such a supportive and inspiring team of both staff and volunteers.

 I met Christel in 2006 when she had a room to let in her house.
 Sadly, she had stroke in 2011 and was diagnosed with Vascular Dementia in 2012.
 I didn't realise how serious that was until she had a seizure in September 2013 which sent her memory and cognitive abilities backwards so badly it shocked me more than the stroke did.
 She is still the same lovely, kind gentle lady who made me welcome as her lodger.